 When it comes to purchasing cryptocurrency, a beginning user may find it difficult and complex, and may often become discouraged.
 It’s important, especially in 2019 with the level of complexity in cryptocurrency being at its all-time high, to make sure you have an absolute grasp on the subject at hand prior to purchasing it; and purchasing Stellar Lumens is definitely no exception.
 A good starting point could definitely be to have a look through our Stellar price page to see what the coin’s value is predicted to be in the next few years.

 Understanding how to navigate through exchanges and make purchases for Stellar Lumens, otherwise known by its ticker symbol “XLM” is essential to avoid from being scammed, opening your account to hackers, or even misplacing funds because of your own error.

-Compare Exchanges to Buy Stellar Lumens (XLM)
+Compare Platforms to Buy Stellar Lumens (XLM)

 Stellar Lumens, otherwise known as “Stellar” or (XLM) by its trading ticker, is a financial platform that works in a semi-decentralized manner that aims to connect the entire globe to one another through a financial framework that is seamless and easy to use.
 As such, Stellar has additionally recently enabled itself as a framework more projects as well, not just a static option.
 Stellar has relabeled itself as being a “Platform” for those who want to develop on a distributed framework rather than as a singular cryptocurrency.